splynx/docs/files/en/addons_modules/aade/aade.md

 ![install](install.png)

-Once this done navigate to `Config → Integrations → Modules list` for initial setup:
+Once this done, navigate to `Config → Integrations → Modules list` for initial setup:

 ![modules_list](icons.png)

-and click on edit button under the module:
+Then click on the *Edit* button under the module:

 ![edit_module](edit_module.png)